revk/ESP32-Faikin/Manuals/DoC.md

 # Type/batch

-So, the "product" (if it is one) is the software on this repository, all batches and builds, on the Faikin hardware "as supplied", or as updated from this repository or OTA server.
+So, the "product" (if it is one) is the software on this repository, all batches and builds, on the Faikin hardware made and supplied by Andrews & Arnold, and "as supplied", or as updated from this repository or OTA server.

 # Who

 The software is made by Adrian Kennard, and other contributors.
 However, I can only speak for me (Adrian Kennard), I have no idea if any and all contributors also need to make a compliance statement, sorry.

-When Andrews & Arnold manufactures and distributes boards, its name is "Andrews & Arnold Limited", and its registered office address is Enterprise Court, Downmill Road, Bracknell, Berkshire, RG12 1QS.
+When Andrews & Arnold manufactures and distributes boards, its name is "Andrews & Arnold Ltd", and its registered office address is Enterprise Court, Downmill Road, Bracknell, Berkshire, RG12 1QS.

 # Statement made by manufacturer

-The hardware covered here is made by/for Andrews & Arnold Ltd. This statement is prepared by Adrian Kennard, director Andrews & Arnold Ltd, on behalf of the "manufacturer".
+The hardware covered here is made by/for Andrews & Arnold.
+This statement is prepared by Adrian Kennard, director Andrews & Arnold, on behalf of the "manufacturer".

 # Compliance